 More time means more opportunities to take in the canyon’s variegated colors and gravity-defying formations from different angles and directions.

 It’s hard to fully appreciate the depth of the Grand Canyon without going to the bottom and looking up.
 The most popular route down is the Bright Angel Trail, which, at nine miles one way, can’t be done without camping overnight at Indian Garden or Bright Angel campgrounds.
-A permit is required to camp in the backcountry; don’t delay in applying for one here because sites fill up fast.
+Don’t delay in applying for a backcountry permit because sites fill up fast.

 If you’d rather make it a day trip, hike part of the way down to one of the rest houses at 1.5 or 3 miles, then head back up (remember: coming up takes longer than going down) with a far greater appreciation for the canyon’s geological marvels.

 A favorite activity here is hiking the North Kaibab Trail, which descends 14 miles to the Colorado River and Bright Angel Campground, with memorable views along the way.
-For something slightly less strenuous, hike the first part of the trail to the Supai Tunnel, a four-mile round-trip, or book a mule excursion with Canyon Trail Rides.
+For something slightly less strenuous, hike the first part of the trail to the Supai Tunnel, four miles round-trip, or book a mule excursion with Canyon Trail Rides.

 Just a 90-minute drive from Las Vegas, the West Rim has become the second most popular area of the Grand Canyon, attracting more than 1 million visitors annually.
 Located outside the national park on the lands of the Hualapai tribe, it’s best known as the site of the Grand Canyon Skywalk, a glass bridge that extends 70 feet past the edge of the canyon rim.
 If you don’t mind touristy attractions, walk its length while gazing past your feet to the canyon floor 4,000 feet below.
 Afterward, keep your adrenaline pumping with a ride on the West Rim Zip Line, or opt to check out the traditional craft studios at Eagle Point instead.